awslabs/resource-discovery-for-azure/README.md

 For additional information on Azure CloudShell, please review this [article](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/classic?tabs=azurecli)

 ### Requirements
-> **Note:** By default, script will attempt to install the necessary PowerShell modules and Azure CLI components, but you need **administrator** privileges during the script execution.
-> You can also assign the following Roles in Azure to a user to execute the script:
+> You will need to assign the following Roles in Azure to a user to execute the script:
 - Reader Role
 - Billing Reader Role
 - Monitoring reader Role